How to Develop APIs with Django REST Framework [Step-by-Step Guide]

 At the start, you will be offered several Python versions to work with.
 Select the 3.7 version of Python.

-Set the project name to django_blog.
+Further according to the Django REST tutorial, set the project name to django_blog.

 Since we’re going to use the Django Rest Framework, we should select the 3rd option:

 If you know you’ll need Celery for your project, you can also choose the first option and press OK.

 Anyway, what we just did was create a project from a template.
 Let’s now navigate to the project name directory:

 This is what our project’s structure looks like:

 To run the project, we need to install some packages, which are defined in the